”Anxiety robs you of the good and joy around us and makes you think you always need to be ready for the next disaster.”

 - Tense muscles

-Researchers don’t know exactly what brings on anxiety disorders.
+Researchers are not sure what brings on anxiety disorders.
 Like other forms of mental illness, they stem from a combination of things, including changes in your brain and environmental stress, and even your genes.
 The disorders can run in families and could be linked to faulty circuits in the brain that controls fear and other emotions.